 - The Government’s motto is ‘friendship towards all, malice towards none’.

 - Bangladesh has a population density of almost 3000 people per square mile.

 - Dhaka has a population of 17 million, which is also the most densely populated city in the world.

 - Bangladesh is one of the four largest ship breaking nations in the world (the other three including India, Pakistan, and China).

 - Bangladesh has a whopping figure of 2000 periodicals and daily newspapers published, despite the low literacy rate and the constant average readership at 15%.

 - Bangladesh’s oldest known city site is the city of Mahasthangarh.

 Khaleda Zia was the first woman in the country’s history and second in the Muslim World (after Benazir Bhutto of Pakistan in 1988–1990) to be the Prime Minister of a democratic government.

 Bangladesh is home to the largest unbroken sea beach – Cox’s Bazaar.

-- Bangladesh has a large natural gas deposits and is one of the biggest World’s export of clothings.
+- Bangladesh has a large natural gas deposit and is one of the biggest World’s exports of clothing.